-Did you even go to London if you didn’t selfie from Sketch’s trippy bathroom or Instagram a photo of their millennial pink dining room?
+Did you even go to London if you didn’t selfie from Sketch’s trippy bathroom or Instagram a photo of their millennial-pink dining room?

 Because maybe you’ll see Kate Moss?
-And because everything from the galician octopus to the french fries is delicious.
+And because everything from the Galician octopus to the french fries is delicious.

-This may fall into the “food” category, but it’s fine since that’s what you should be doing while on vacation (even if it’s a“work trip”).
+This may fall into the “food” category, but it’s fine, since that’s what you should be doing while on vacation (even if it’s a“work trip”).
 Plus, right now there’s a pop-up restaurant featuring all the best in the market’s produce.

 Go for the massive David Hockney show happening right now, and because no visit would be complete without a couple hours strolling through this contemporary art gallery.
 Then go along the Thames.

-For all those without a front-row invite, the British Fashion Council has arranged events, style talks, and pop-up shops open to the public at The Store Studios, 180 Strand.
+For all those without a front-row invite, the British Fashion Council has arranged events, style talks, and pop-up shops open to the public at the Store Studios, 180 Strand.

 The whole boutique boxing thing goes way beyond New York.
-And at London’s BXR you might just be jabbing next to the likes of Adriana Lima and Gigi Hadid.
+And at London’s BXR, you might just be jabbing next to the likes of Adriana Lima and Gigi Hadid.

-Where you go to feel every little muscle you didn’t even know you had burn and shake like crazy, as they are sculpted into lean muscle.
+Where you go to feel every little muscle you didn’t even know you had burn and shake like crazy as they are sculpted into lean muscle.

-This studio has a slew of workouts so you can try a different class each day—whether that’s TRX, pilates, or yoga. *And* there’s an on-site cafe with smoothies, coffee, and deli.
+This studio has a slew of workouts so you can try a different class each day—whether that’s TRX, Pilates, or yoga. *And* there’s an on-site café with smoothies, coffee, and deli.

 An obvious must-see.
 If not for the clothes and accessories, then for the limited-edition liberty prints and insanely Instagrammable flower stand.